ericakido/ericashimomoto.github.io/index.md

 - Program chair for the [2020 UGA & UT Workshop](https://uga-ut-ws.github.io/index.html), a collaborative workshop between the University of Tsukuba (Japan) and the University of Grenoble-Alpes (France).

 ## Awards [[top](#erica-kido-shimomoto)]
+- Dean award for research excellence by the University of Tsukuba, 2022, Japan.
+- Computer Science Special Award by the University of Tsukuba, for the organization of the [2021 CollaboTICS Workshop](#academic-events-organization), 2022, Japan.
-- Computer Science Special Award by the University of Tsukuba, for the organization of the [2020 UGA & UT Workshop](#academic-events-organization).
+- Computer Science Special Award by the University of Tsukuba, for the organization of the [2020 UGA & UT Workshop](#academic-events-organization), 2021, Japan.
 - Best Poster Award for the paper titled ["News2meme: An Automatic Content Generator from News Based on Word Subspaces from Text and Image"](#international-conferences), at the IAPR MVA 2019, Japan.
 - FEBRACE (Brazilian Fair of Science and Engineering) award for the [second best project documentation](https://febrace.org.br/wp-content/uploads/2021/06/premiados2009.pdf) for the project titled [JALLE'S](#mechatronics-projects), at 7th [FEBRACE](https://febrace.org.br/), 2009, Brazil.

 ## Honors [[top](#erica-kido-shimomoto)]
-- MEXT Scholarship Awarded by the Japanese Government (2016 - current).
+- MEXT Scholarship Awarded by the Japanese Government (2016 - 2022).
 - National leader assistant of the Brazilian delegation in the [Ship for the World Youth Leaders](http://www.swyaabrasil.org) (SWY27) (2015).
 - Brazilian Government Science Without Borders Scholarship to study at the University of California in Berkeley, USA (2012-2013).
 - Research program PAIC grantee at the Amazonas State University, Brazil (2009-2012).